RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add the ability to save and restore profiler data to compare speed improvements

 #### API Changes
-* `spyderlib.dicteditor.DictEditor` has been renamed to `spyderlib.widgets.editors.collectionseditor.CollectionsEditor`
+* `spyderlib.dicteditor.DictEditor` has been renamed to `spyderlib.widgets.variableexplorer.collectionseditor.CollectionsEditor`
 * Variable Explorer editor widgets were moved from `spyderlib.widgets` to `spyderlib.widgets.variableexplorer`:
     * `spyderlib.widgets.variableexplorer.arrayeditor`